 Portraiture and Politics in Revolutionary France.
 Penn State University Press, 2014.

 “Good Dog!
 Jean-Baptiste Oudry and the Politics of Animal Painting,” in French Art of the Eighteenth Century: The Michael L. Rosenberg Lecture Series at the Dallas Museum of Art, ed.
 Heather MacDonald, 66-79.
-Lucia/Marquand, distributed by Yale University Press, forthcoming November 2016.
+Lucia/Marquand, distributed by Yale University Press, 2016.

 “Men and Hunting Guns in Eighteenth-Century France,” in Materializing Gender in Eighteenth-Century Europe, eds.
 Jennifer Germann and Heidi Strobel.
 Ashgate, 2016.